 Not just for smooching.
 Gotta pay attention, too.

-Pharynx - this divided into the trachea and the oesophagus and sits just above the larynx.
+- This divides into the trachea and the esophagus and sits just above the larynx.

-Trachea - The passage way to the lungs - where the magic happens as oxygen infuses blood!
+- The passageway to the lungs – where the magic happens as oxygen infuses blood!
 The trachea splits into two bronchi, which spread out into bronchioles, which all make up the lungs.

-Ammonia smells are dangerous, but easily removed in the barn with Sweet PDZ.
+Ammonia smells are dangerous but easily removed in the barn with zeolites.

-What to notice about your horse during grooming and riding when it comes to his respiratory system:
+What to notice about your horse when it comes to his respiratory system:

 - Goop and discharge around the nose.